-Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+My objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes my opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with ISAs (UK) will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the decisions of users taken on the basis of these financial statements.

 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
-We design procedures in line with our responsibilities outlined above to detect material misstatements in respect of irregularities, including fraud.
+I design procedures in line with my responsibilities outlined above to detect material misstatements in respect of irregularities, including fraud.
 Procedures include:

-- obtaining an understanding of the applicable legal and regulatory framework and how the college is complying with that framework; - identifying which laws and regulations are significant in the context of the college; - assessing the susceptibility of the financial statements to material misstatement, including how fraud might occur; and - considering whether the audit team collectively has the appropriate competence and capabilities to identify or recognise non-compliance with laws and regulations.
+- using my understanding of the college sector to identify that the Further and Higher Education (Scotland) Act 1992 and section 44(1)(c) of the Charities and Trustee Investment (Scotland) Act 2005 are significant in the context of the college; - inquiring of the Vice Principal Finance and Resources as to other laws or regulations that may be expected to have a fundamental effect on the operations of the college; - inquiring of the Vice Principal Finance and Resources concerning the college's policies and procedures regarding compliance with the applicable legal and regulatory framework; - discussions among my team on the susceptibility of the financial statements to material misstatement, including how fraud might occur; and - considering whether the audit team collectively has the appropriate competence and capabilities to identify or recognise non-compliance with laws and regulations.

-The extent to which procedures are capable of detecting irregularities, including fraud, is affected by the inherent difficulty in detecting irregularities, the effectiveness of the college's controls, and the nature, timing and extent of audit procedures performed.
+The extent to which our procedures are capable of detecting irregularities, including fraud, is affected by the inherent difficulty in detecting irregularities, the effectiveness of the college's controls, and the nature, timing and extent of the audit procedures performed.

 Irregularities that result from fraud are inherently more difficult to detect than irregularities that result from error as fraud may involve collusion, intentional omissions, misrepresentations, or the override of internal control.
-The capability of the audit to detect fraud and other irregularities depends on factors such as the skillfulness of the perpetrator, the frequency and extent of manipulation, the degree of collusion involved, the relative size of individual amounts manipulated, and the seniority of those individuals involved.
+The capability of the audit to detect fraud and other irregularities depends on factors such as the skilfulness of the perpetrator, the frequency and extent of manipulation, the degree of collusion involved, the relative size of individual amounts manipulated, and the seniority of those individuals involved.

 A further description of the auditor's responsibilities for the audit of the financial statements is located on the Financial Reporting Council's website www.frc.org.uk/auditorsresponsibilities.
-This description forms part of our auditor's report.
+This description forms part of my auditor's report.

-Report on regularity of expenditure and income
+Reporting on regularity of expenditure and income